NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/download_cfd.md

 ### SEGGER J-Link driver

 Required on all platforms.
+On Windows, the driver comes bundled with nRF Connect for Desktop.

+On macOS and Linux, you must install the driver manually.
 Download the installer for your platform from [SEGGER J-Link Software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
 If you don't install the J-Link driver, running the apps will fail and you will get error messages `CouldNotFindJprogDLL`, `CouldNotOpenDLL`, `JLINKARM_DLL_NOT_FOUND`, or similar.

-### udev rules for Linux only
+### Installing libusb-1.0 and nrf-udev on Linux

+libusb-1.0 usually comes installed with Ubuntu, and nrf-udev can be installed by downloading a DEB file from the [nrf-udev](https://github.com/NordicSemiconductor/nrf-udev) project repository.

-In order to access Nordic USB devices with correct permissions, you must set up _udev_ rules.
+The _udev_ rules are required to access Nordic USB devices with correct permissions.
 You need to set up these rules only once.

-nrf-udev can be installed by downloading a DEB file from the [nrf-udev](https://github.com/NordicSemiconductor/nrf-udev) project repository.

 Complete the following steps: